Attica-oss/calc/docs/EXTENDING.md

       declared, even on an error path — raise `ExpressionError` instead
 - [ ] Added to `abs`/`min`/`max`/`sum`/`avg`'s allowed-category sets,
       if it should work with them
+- [ ] New cast targets registered in `CAST_RULES`, if relevant — check
+      the conversion round-trips sensibly and decide truncate vs. round vs. reject deliberately (see "Adding a cast rule")
 - [ ] `format_result` branch, placed before the generic fallbacks
 - [ ] Tests in `src/notebook.py`: literal, valid op, type error, format
 - [ ] `README.md`'s type and function tables updated